Edited by Robert J. Lang, Mark Bolitho and Zhong You with a committee of 14 other experts

 Papers on art and design, education, history and science.
 Papers published range from the exploration of folding in architecture, to presenting folding sculpture as contemporary art.
 There are also studies of new creative folding processes and methods.
 The papers categorised as Science include research into new and emerging research areas.

-Volume 2: Mathematics
+Volume 2: Mathematics (this volume)

 With a preface by Thomas Hull